£

 Research and clinical trials

-Clinical trials are how we find new treatments and improve current ones.
-Joining a trial can offer you the chance to try a new treatment before it becomes routinely available, which may or may not be better than existing treatments.
-Joining a clinical trial will also help improve AML treatment for other people in the future.
+• Joining a trial can offer you the chance to try a new treatment or a new combination of treatments before it becomes routinely available.
+This may or may not be better than existing treatments.

 Tests to check how treatment is going

-During treatment, you'll have tests to monitor your AML and how you are responding to treatment.
+During treatment, you’ll have tests to monitor your AML and how you are responding to treatment.
 These will often be tests on your blood or bone marrow.
-The results of these tests will help your doctors plan what to do next in your treatment plan.
+The results of these tests will help your doctors plan what to do next in your treatment.
 We have more information about the tests and what the results mean.

 "I wanted to know the whole plan upfront, but it just doesn’t work like that.
 You have to put your trust in your medical team and focus on what you can control."